-We are required to have an audit committee of at least three members, and all of its members are required to meet the independence and experience standards established by the NYSE and the Securities Exchange Act of 1934, as amended, subject to certain transitional relief during the one-year period following consummation of this offering as described above.
-We will establish an audit committee compliant with NYSE and SEC rules prior to the completion of this offering and expect will serve as members of such committee.
-SEC rules also require that a public company disclose whether or not its audit committee has an "audit committee financial expert" as a member. will satisfy the definition of "audit committee financial expert."
-We expect to adopt an audit committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and NYSE standards.
+We are required to have an audit committee of at least three members, and all of its members are required to meet the independence and experience standards established by NASDAQ and the Securities Exchange Act of 1934, as amended, subject to certain transitional relief during the one-year period following consummation of this offering as described above.
+We will establish an audit committee compliant with NASDAQ and SEC rules prior to the completion of this offering and expect Ms. Wanner and Messrs.
+Grain and Griffin will serve as members of such committee with Ms. Wanner serving as the chairperson.
+SEC rules also require that a public company disclose whether or not its audit committee has an "audit committee financial expert" as a member.
+Each of Ms. Wanner and Mr. Grain will satisfy the definition of "audit committee financial expert."
+We expect to adopt an audit committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and NASDAQ standards.